Balanced supersaturation for some degenerate hypergraphs

 \subsection{Balanced supersaturation theorems}

 The hypergraph container method, developed independently by Balogh, Morris and Samotij \cite{BaloghMorrisSamotij_Container}, and Saxton and Thomason \cite{SaxtonThomason_Container}, is one of the most successful recent developments in extremal combinatorics.
-In order to apply the method, it is necessary to obtain a \emph{balanced supersaturation} theorem which is similar to the following definition (depending on the context) of Morris and Saxton \cite{MorrisSaxton}.
+In order to apply the method, we have to find a family of copies of $H$ in $G$ that are `evenly distributed' in the following sense.

 \begin{defi}[{\cite[Definition~5.5]{MorrisSaxton}}] Let $\al>0$.
 An $r$-graph $H$ is called {\em Erd\H{o}s-Simonovits $\al$-good for a function} $m=m(n)$ if there exist positive constants $C$ and $k_0$ such that the following holds.
 Let $k\ge k_0$, and suppose that $G$ is an $r$-graph with $n$ vertices and $k\cdot m(n)$ edges.
 Then there exists a non-empty collection $\cH$ of copies of $H$ in $G$, satisfying